hilookas/pyrender/docs/source/examples/offscreen.rst

 ------------------

 Once you have a scene set up with its geometry, cameras, and lights, you can render it using the :class:`.OffscreenRenderer`.
-Pyrender supports three backends for offscreen rendering:
+Pyribbit supports three backends for offscreen rendering:

 - Pyglet, the same engine that runs the viewer.
 This requires an active